 Elephant Island: Five Facts You Need to Know

 Elephant Island, Antarctica, is named after the elephant seals that make their home there (as well as for its elephant-like shape).
 The island is located 150 miles off the tip of the Antarctic Peninsula, in the outer reaches of the South Shetland Islands.
 Covered in ice and towering above the surrounding Southern Ocean, it’s truly a sight to behold.
-Here are five notable facts.
+Discover the five notable facts below.

-- Elephant Island was charted by the Russians.
+1. Elephant Island was charted by the Russians

 The island was discovered in February 1820 by the British Navy’s Edward Bransfield and charted in January 1821 by the first Russian Antarctic expedition led by Fabian Gottlieb von Bellingshausen and Mikhail Lazarev on two ships — the Vostok and the Mirny.
 These explorers named it Mordvinov Island, in honor of eighteenth-century Admiral Nikolay Mordvinov of the Imperial Russian Navy.